 Many women have also been appointed to prominent positions, including the appointment of Roya Rahmani as the new ambassador of Afghanistan to the United States, and Adela Raz as the permanent representative of Afghanistan to the United Nations.
 The number of women working in both the public and private sector has also increased and they have played a major role in shaping the Afghan media.
 In a recent visit to Kabul, I noticed women, hired by municipalities, sweeping and cleaning the streets alongside men, something that was unimaginable for women to do during the Taliban regime.

 Furthermore, more women and girls go to school than ever did during the Taliban’s rule.
 Kabul University, in partnership with the UN Development Programme, launched its first ever master’s degree in Gender and Women’s studies, and 22 students—men and women—graduated from the program in 2017.
-Also, for the first time, the government announced it would build the first women’s university in Kabul.
+Also, for the first time, the government announced it would build a women’s university in Kabul.
 An Afghan All-Girl Robotic Team has been competing globally and winning prominent competitions such as Robotex, Europe’s largest robotic festival, as well as competitions in the US.
 While there are still major obstacles for women and girls to access education, the opportunities available to these groups are significantly better than before 2001.
 Under the Taliban regime, women and girls were banned from attending school, and women working outside the home or having a role in government were all out of the question.

 Despite this progress, women continue to face violence and rights violations in contemporary Afghanistan, especially those living in rural areas and areas controlled by the Taliban.
 During the meetings in Moscow, Taliban representatives indicated that they will change the current constitution, viewed as Western made, and that the “policy of the Islamic Emirate” will be “to protect the rights of women in a way that neither their legitimate rights are violated nor their human dignity and Afghan values are threatened.”
 Based on this language, it is premature to assume that the rights of women will be protected when the Taliban become part of any interim government, given that their justification for how they treated women while in power was based on “Islamic Emirate” principles.